-We will get into the qualifications or requirements you need to get accepted for 8a certification in the 8A Certification Eligibility Checklist (next section).
-For now, let’s address the requirements of the 8a program – which are intended to support the objective of helping disadvantaged firms become successful:
+We will get into the qualifications or requirements you need for 8a certification in the Eligibility Checklist (next section).
+For now, let’s address the requirements of the 8a program.
+These requirements are intended to support the objective of helping disadvantaged firms become successful:

-- In order to be involved in the 8a program, you have to submit to the process.
-That means you agree to be measured and monitored by the SBA to track your progress and verify your compliance with requirements.
-That means agreeing to annual reviews, comprehensive evaluations, and business planning consultation.
+- You have to submit to the process in order to be involved in the 8a program.
+That means you agree to be measured and monitored by the SBA, to track your progress and to verify your compliance with requirements.
+Also, that means agreeing to annual reviews, comprehensive evaluations, and business planning consultation.

 - An 8a certified company cannot get more than 5 times its primary NAICS code’s value or $100 million in sole-source contracts.

-- Businesses in the 8a program must demonstrate that they are striking a balance between government and commercial projects.
+- Businesses in the 8a program must demonstrate a balance between government and commercial projects.

 8a Certification Eligibility Checklist